fobnail/docs/dev-notes/minimal-os-for-fobnail.md

   $ pip3 install -r zephyr/scripts/requirements.txt
   ```

-- Build Zephyr, we use Qemu as the target, but it works on APU (without DLME).
+* Build Zephyr, we use QEMU as the target, but it works on APU (without DLME).

   ```shell
   $ cd zephyr